moimikey/react-footnotes/README.md

 ## TODO

-- [ ] automatically generate the index number so it doesn't have to be passed manually
+- [ ] automatically generate the index number so it doesn't have to be passed manually...

 ## Development